 - Home Price: $488,600 median purchase price, $1,427 median monthly rent

-Sunny San Diego has everything you could ever want for living a West Coast lifestyle—year-round mild weather, outdoor recreation opportunities, ocean views and beach access, a diverse dining and nightlife scene, and plenty of arts and entertainment to check out!
+Sunny San Diego has everything you could ever want for living a West Coast lifestyle—year-round mild weather, outdoor recreation opportunities, ocean views, and beach access—alongside a diverse dining and nightlife scene, and plenty of arts and entertainment to check out!
 But this California haven isn’t just paradise for humans.
-San Diego is also one of the best places for dogs to live, thanks to its variety of pet-friendly activities, businesses, parks, beaches, and more!
+San Diego is also a top pet-friendly city thanks to its variety of canine-friendly activities, businesses, parks, beaches, and more!

 Things to Do with Your Dog in San Diego

-Take a dip in the Pacific Ocean at Del Mar North Beach (also known as “Dog Beach”), which even hosts the Surf Dog Surf-a-Thon competition every year.
-Get some energy out for non-swimmers at San Diego dog parks like Nate’s Point and Canine Corners, both of which have large open areas for your dog to play.
-Sit on the dog-friendly patio at Fred’s Mexican Cafe, where you can enjoy margaritas while your dog samples dishes from the Doggie Menu.
-Stop in for breakfast, lunch, or happy hour at Herb & Eatery, where your pup is more than welcome to join you.
-Or check out the monthly wine specials at The Wine Pub, which has a dog-friendly patio.
+Take a dip in the Pacific Ocean or attend the annual Surf Dog Surf-A-Thon competition at Del Mar North Beach, also known as “Dog Beach.”
+Get some energy out for non-swimmers at San Diego dog parks like Nate’s Point and Canine Corners—both of which have large open areas for your dog to play.
+Go kayaking or head off to Fiesta Island‘s dog beach through the Paddle with Your Pup program at Aqua Adventures.
+Sit on the patio and enjoy margaritas while your dog samples dishes from the Doggie Menu at Casa de Freds.
+Soak up the sun and try out a Coral Reef Cocktail while your pup enjoys Surf & T-Arf at Sally’s Fish House & Bar.
+Or check out the monthly wine specials and treats for your pup on the dog-friendly patio at The Wine Pub.

 - Population: 361,477